mli/new-docs/python/guide/packages/gluon/normalization/normalization.md

 Warning: You should calculate the normalization means and standard deviations using the training dataset only.
 Any leakage of information from you testing dataset will effect the reliability of your testing metrics.

-When using pre-trained models from the [Gluon Model Zoo](https://mxnet.incubator.apache.org/api/python/gluon/model_zoo.html) you'll usually see the normalization statistics used for training (i.e. statistics from Step 1).
+When using pre-trained models from the [Gluon Model Zoo](https://mxnet.incubator.apache.org/api/python/gluon/model_zoo.html) you'll usually see the normalization statistics used for training (i.e. statistics from step 1).
 You'll want to use these statistics to normalize your own input data for fine-tuning or inference with these models.
 Using `transforms.Normalize` is one way of applying the normalization, and this should be used in the `Dataset`.

 ```python
 import mxnet as mx